Skip to contents

 Device Selection

-By default, computations run on GPU for speed.
+By default, computations run on the best available device.
 Switch to CPU if needed:

 # Use CPU (useful for debugging)